 Radio and Television Announcers job description, Radio and Television Announcers salary, Radio and Television Announcers information, what is the job of a Radio and Television Announcer like, pros and cons about Radio and Television Announcers, colleges and universities for Radio and Television Announcers, is Radio and Television Announcers the right career for me, Medium careers to get into, careers in Art, Entertainment and Sports

-http://www.bls.gov/OOH/media-and-communication/announcers.htm http://www.nab.org/ https://www.naspaa.net/
+Additional resources http://www.bls.gov/OOH/media-and-communication/announcers.htm http://www.nab.org/ https://www.naspaa.net/

-[schema type=”review” url=”http://www.owlguru.com/” name=”OwlGuru.com” description=”OwlGuru.com is a career and college finder site.
+[schema type=”review” url=”https://www.owlguru.com/” name=”OwlGuru.com” description=”OwlGuru.com is a career and college finder site.
 We help students to find a career and college that is right for them.” rev_name=”Radio and Television Announcers” rev_body=”Radio TV Announcers speak or read from scripted materials, such as news reports or commercial messages, on radio or television.
 May announce artist or title of performance, identify station, or interview guests.” author=”Stanley Tan” user_review=”3.5″ min_review=”1″ max_review=”5″ ]